Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/about.md

 ### Research Question Rationale

-The updated research question places **gait timing (period)**—rather than geometry or material choice—as the primary design variable:
+The updated research question places **gait timing (period)** rather than geometry or material choice as the primary design variable:

 > **How does gait timing (period) influence the achievable speed and robustness of an inchworm-inspired foldable crawler, in both simulation and experiment?**